The executive team is the senior staff team responsible for the day-to-day running of the IET.

 Ed trained in Biological Sciences at the University of Exeter before completing a Masters in Applied Molecular Biology at University College London.
 With a particular interest in extremely thermophilic archaebacteria, Ed undertook postgraduate research within the Chemical Engineering departments of Cornell University and the University of California at Berkeley before returning to the UK and working for the SERC at Rothamstead Research Station in 1987.

-Alison Carr was appointed as Director of Governance and Policy in March 2014.
+Simon Edwards was appointed as Director of Governance and External Engagement at the IET in August 2018.

 Hilary Lambert was appointed Director of International, Strategic Marketing and Engagement in May 2015.
 Previously, Hilary was with Thomson Reuters as Vice President, Product Management for the UK Legal market, responsible for developing information and workflow solutions for the legal profession.